-We are conducting numerous treatment outcome studies and other relevant experimental studies that aim to understand the nature of anxiety problems and develop effective interventions for them.
-Our treatment programs are provided for free, and some of our studies also provide compensation.
+We are conducting numerous treatment outcome studies and experimental studies that aim to understand the nature of anxiety and related problems and develop effective interventions for them.
 Please note that some studies are conducted entirely/partially over the Internet.

 Obsessive-Compulsive and Related Disorder Research